mateoguzmana/mateoguzman.net/docs/working-history/working-history.md

 May 2015 - Apr 2017

-Full-Stack Software Engineer, development real-time connection projects.
+Full-Stack Software Engineer at [Web Evolution](https://www.webevolution.com.co), development real-time connection projects.
 Projects for production, marketing and law companies.
 Applications highly focused on front-end and plentiful UX.

 Front-end and back-end integration using mostly JavaScript technologies.